apache/incubator-gluten/docs/Velox.md

 sudo chown <sparkuser>:<sparkuser> /var/lib/hadoop-hdfs/
 ```

-You also need to add configuration to the "*HADOOP_HOME*/etc/hadoop/hdfs-site.xml" as below:
+You also need to add configuration to the "hdfs-site.xml" as below:

 ```
 <property>